Isle of Anglesey County Council

 • a nutrition information declaration consisting of the energy value and the amounts of fat, saturates, carbohydrate, sugars, protein and salt

-For more information see 'Labelling of prepacked foods: general'.
+For more information, see 'Labelling of prepacked foods: general'.

 USE OF THE TERM 'ORGANIC'

-For any product being made from organic ingredients and intended to be marketed as an organic product, the name of the food should still be 'X Jam made from organically produced X'.
+For any product being made from organic ingredients and intended to be marketed as an organic product, the name of the food must be 'X Jam made from organically produced X'.
 An appropriate organic certification mark must be included on the label.
 Registration with an appropriate United Kingdom certification body is also required.

 Please see 'Labelling and describing organic food', which explains the extra legal controls that apply.